Skip to main content

 8 mentions Positive Neutral Negative

-• “Except the game freezes when I enter a room sometimes.”
+• “The game freezes when I enter a room sometimes.”

-• “It looks like a buggy point-and-click with lagging transitions between rooms, a lot of backtracking, 'soapy' textures, bad models, worse cutscenes, and even worse 'chase' sequence (the only one in the whole game, mind you).”
+• “It looks like a buggy point-and-click with lagging transitions between rooms, a lot of backtracking, poor textures, bad models, worse cutscenes, and even worse chase sequence (the only one in the whole game).”

 • “It's still rather buggy though, so save often with different slots if you buy it.”